 And let’s be real – it’s strange to feel deep loneliness, when you’re so rarely alone… thanks to having a bambino to care for 24/7.

-Are you wondering why it’s so lonely being a new mum?
-Here’s how to help ease feelings of loneliness
+So if you are wondering why it’s so lonely being a new mum, here’s how to help ease feelings of loneliness.

 Many women don’t think twice about joining a mothers’ group – it’s simply part of new mum life.

 While others are deterred by horror stories of competitive and judgemental parents.
 If that’s you, have an open mind.